-The continuous investment in R&D is one of our strategies, which, we believe, will ensure the company's future growth.
-Our research and development expenses were \$11.0 million, \$8.4 million and \$17.0 million in 2014, 2013 and 2012, respectively.
-We have obtained financial support from the PRC government to conduct preclinical and clinical research of vaccines for government-sponsored programs, including SARS, pandemic influenza, EV71, as well as pneumococcal conjugate vaccine.
-We received government research funding in the amount of \$3.5 million, \$0.8 million and \$2.4 million in 2014, 2013 and 2012, respectively.
+The continuous investment in R&D is one of our strategies, which, we believe, will ensure our future growth.
+Our research and development expenses were \$9.5 million, \$10.9 million and \$8.1 million in 2015, 2014 and 2013, respectively.
+We have obtained financial support from the PRC government to conduct preclinical and clinical research of vaccines for government-sponsored programs.